Cuarto-de-milla/Back-end/etl/README.md

 It is also necessary that the PostgreSQL database exists and is running.

+The libspatialindex-dev library  must be installed in the environment

 Finally, the `DATABASE_URL` environment variable is required to be set in the system with the connection string for the PostgreSQL database.

 ## Execution